bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 ## 1.4 First boot

 Now the micro SD card just flashed should be inserted to the RPI as well as the USB-C power adapter.
-First boot takes some time because it does some work behind of the scene include re-partitioning.
+First boot takes some time because it does some work behind of the scene include disk re-partitioning.

 We should change the host machine's ethernet configuration while the RPI's first boot:
 ```sh